nextcloud/news/docs/developer/External-Api.md

 ```

 The item with the **id** **7** is missing from the response.
 This means that it was deleted on the server.

+For folders and feeds all ids will be returned so you can compare the existing ids with your locally available feeds and folders and remove the difference.

 ## Folders
 Folders are represented using the following data structure: